new-atlantis-labs/Mg-Traits/README.md

 ./run_mg_traits.sh . . --help
 ```

-Congratulations, you can now use `Mg-Traits`.
+Congratulations, you can now use `Mg-Traits`!
 Note: the first time you run this command it will download the docker image, and this can take a few minutes.

 ## 🧑‍💻 `Developers`